In its prime

 More than 700 small objects and finds were also found on the site, and are now housed in the Museum of London in various stages of conservation and display.
 They include jewellery, coins, tokens and fragments of the moneyboxes used to collect entrance money from the audience.

 The remaining eastern third of the theatre’s ground plan could not be explored in 1989, since it was still occupied by the City of London’s Technical Services Depot.
 When Rose Court was erected over the theatre site, the dedicated basement space provided for the future display of the archaeology of The Rose was extended eastwards so as to incorporate the presumed area of the theatre itself.

 However, it did not include the original eastern boundary of the Little Rose estate, which is located within the space between the eastern wall of the display space and the western side of the Southwark bridge approach ramp, inside the remaining area of the city’s Depot.
 A trial excavation carried out there in 2001 by the RTT with the co-operation of the City and funded by English Heritage revealed a portion of the original boundary ditch and suggested that the level of archaeological survival on this side of the theatre site up to and including the ditch is as complete and potentially as significant as the survival to the west indicated by the 1989 excavation.
 English Heritage is seeking to enlarge the perimeter of the Scheduled Monument to incorporate this area.

-Currently the Rose can tell the visitor much about its life between 1587 and 1603.
-Red rope lights around the site indicate the size of the Rose, its courtyard or pit and the position of its two stages.
-There is a viewing platform from which these lights can be seen and a series of poster facts sheets which tell you much about not only the Rose, but about the area of Bankside which it occupied in the late 1590s and early 1600s.
+Currently The Rose can tell the visitor much about its life between 1587 and 1603.
+Red rope lights around the site indicate the size of The Rose, its courtyard or pit and the position of its two stages.
+There is a viewing platform from which these lights can be seen and an exhibition about not only The Rose, but about the area of Bankside which it occupied in the late 1590s and early 1600s.